search

 Elective Courses

 The student must complete three 3-credit approved elective courses.
 The elective courses must be chosen from the 300-or 400-level courses in mathematics or statistics listed by the department.
-Factors affecting the choice of courses will include the student’s career goals (preparation for graduate study; education; careers in business, government service or industry), the student’s other major, where applicable, (for students with a second major in mathematics), and the availability of courses due to the course rotation schedule.
+Factors affecting the choice of courses will include the student’s career goals (preparation for graduate study; education; careers in business, government service or industry), the student’s other major, where applicable, and the availability of courses due to the course rotation schedule.
 A 300-level course may be replaced by a graduate level course approved by a departmental advisor.

 Symbolic Computation Proficiency Requirement